Thursday, July 28, 2011

 With thanks to Donte Henry (Avanade) and Tim Heeney (Microsoft).
 Discovered during the Office 365 MCM Class for Exchange 2010 MCM's.

-Brian Reid said...
+1. Brian Reid avatar

 Powershell commands corrected for US English - the cmdlets spell licence with an s near the end!

-Justin Barker said...
+2. Justin Barker avatar

 For those using P1 (Small Business) tenancies, the SKU components are: